For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And, to reiterate, if the initial decision from the council seems odd to you, don't just accept it.
 They may make the rules, but they're not always right.

-In early 2020, we appeared on the BBC to discuss examples of councils not only wrongly billing students (for a reason we'll explain later), but standing firm in their position even after the students had appealed.
+In early 2020, we appeared on the BBC to discuss examples of councils not only wrongly billing students (for a reason we'll explain later), but standing firm in their position even after students had appealed.

 In one instance, the case went right to the top of the council.
 Amazingly, they only made the correct decision (to exempt the students from paying council tax) once the BBC contacted them.